sixslime/sixslime/README.md

 "You just have to stand out"
 "You don't even need a degree"
 "Have you tried using AI"
-"It's who you know not what you know"
-"You should try applying for an internship"
+"You should try applying for internships"
 "Apply even if you don't fit all the requirements"
 ```